vlcekl/ds-crowdfunding/reports/final_report.md

 ### 6.1 Approach

-Our task is to classify crowdfunding projects into 'successful' or 'failed' categories, with the ultimate goal of providing the predictions of success and failure that can compete with human assessment at negligible cost.
+Our task is to classify crowdfunding projects into 'successful' or 'failed' categories, with the ultimate goal of providing the prediction of success and failure that can compete with human assessment at negligible cost.
 A rough guidance of the model prediction limits is comparison with staff picks, i.e., the suggestions of the Kickstarter staff for promising projects.
 These picks are received by about 10% of the proposed projects after careful evaluation of the project content.
 Clearly, staff pick information is not available to the proposers.
 The model can be used by proposers to test different parameters of their proposal, such as goal amount or project naming and description.

 Out of a number of available classification algorithms we chose the simple logistic regression for its speed, ease of interpretation, and flexibility.
-This flexibility is needed since we combine features of diverse datat types, including project category, country of origin, numerical goal amount, project name, and its description.
+This flexibility is needed since we combine features of diverse data types, including project category, country of origin, numerical goal amount, project name, and its description.
+Another considered modeling option was the naive Bayes classifier, which would be a natural choice for the textual and categorical features, but its adaptation to deal with numerical goal amounts would require extra development time, which could not be justified given the availability of the logistic regression, which can be rigorously derived from the naive Bayes model.
 The model hyperparameters were then optimized by cross-validation grid search and the model evaluated.

+The modeling was performed using scikit-learn machine learning library.

 ### 6.2 Data preparation

-The categorical data for project category type and country of origin were transformed into numerical dummy variables (one-hot encoding) for processing in regression.
+The categorical data for project category type and country of origin were transformed into numerical dummy variables using one-hot encoding for processing by the logisting regression.
 The goal amounts were divided into goal amounts for each project category to capture the earlier observed differences between amounts requested for different categories (e.g., technology vs. theater).
-In this way, we can include basic interactions between different features.
+In this way, we could include basic interactions between different features.
 The resulting cleaned and transformed dataset was kept in the form of a pandas dataframe, and split into the training (80%) and testing (20%) subsets, which were then fed into the modeling pipeline.

 ### 6.3 Modeling pipeline

 To process different features according to different rules, we used FeatureUnion class that allows spliting the dataset into separate channels, processing the data individually, and merging them back together for further processing by LogisticRegression estimator.

-Specifically the textual features are first selected from the original dataset, then vectorized by CountVectorizer, and finally fed into SelectKBest feature selector selecting the most informative words based on $chi^2$ metric.
-At the end of the FeatureUnion processing, the transformed features are joined together for fitting by LogisticRegression estimator.
+Specifically the textual features were first selected from the original dataset, then vectorized by CountVectorizer, and finally fed into SelectKBest feature selector selecting the most informative words based on $chi^2$ metric.
+We also considered an alternative metric based on mutual information, but besides requiring computation times about 10 times longer it did not result in improved model predictions.
+At the end of the FeatureUnion processing, the transformed features were joined together for fitting by LogisticRegression estimator.

 ### 6.4 Hyperparameter grid search